dotnet/docs-maui/docs/user-interface/controls/entry.md

 ### Customize the return key

-The appearance of the return key on the virtual keyboard, which is displayed when an <xref:Microsoft.Maui.Controls.Entry> has focus, can be customized by setting the `ReturnType` property to a value of the `ReturnType` enumeration:
+The appearance of the return key on the soft input keyboard, which is displayed when an <xref:Microsoft.Maui.Controls.Entry> has focus, can be customized by setting the `ReturnType` property to a value of the `ReturnType` enumeration:

 - `Default` – indicates that no specific return key is required and that the platform default will be used.
 - `Done` – indicates a "Done" return key.